 What is the notice period required to negotiate new terms or terminate the contract?

 By achieving a full understanding of these requirements, providers can avoid any payment delays or inaccuracies, ensuring they enter renegotiation with each payor at the correct time.

 Step 2: Perform a Deep Dive into Payor Contracts

-To ensure accuracy of results, providers should continue the process towards renegotiation by performing a deep dive into the language of each contract.
+To ensure the accuracy of results, providers should continue the process of renegotiation by performing a deep dive into the language of each contract.

 Why?
 To protect revenue from potential pitfalls and enhance contract management, it is necessary to achieve a complete understanding of the clauses and requirements embedded.

 Read through each contract and identify the following clauses, assuming they are present: